mermelstein/mermelstein.github.io/docs/index.md

 My career has been a journey through various parts of the data spectrum:

-History degree → 10-person startup → go-to (AKA only) business intelligence analyst at a global non-profit → data analyst (adtech) → data analyst / data scientist (fintech) → data engineer → data team leader.
+History degree → 10-person startup → go-to (AKA only) business intelligence analyst at a global non-profit → data analyst (adtech) → data analyst / data scientist (fintech) → data engineer → data leader.

 **Fun Side Projects:** ([See All Projects &raquo;](projects.md))